taurusduan/Claude-free/README.md

 channel_id should be the channel id, please do not use private chat, and please add claude to the channel.

+WORKERS indicates the number of requests that can be processed at the same time.
+The value can be adjusted based on the actual situation.

 Related links:

 token Obtain: https://api.slack.com/